Evinacumab

 Tabulated list of adverse reactions

-The following table lists the incidence of adverse reactions in the pooled controlled clinical trials of evinacumab therapy involving 117 patients with HoFH and persistent hypercholesterolaemia.
+The table below lists the incidence of adverse reactions in clinical trials of evinacumab therapy involving 137 treated patients (117 adult and adolescent patients with HoFH and persistent hypercholesterolaemia from pooled controlled clinical trials and 20 paediatric patients aged >5 to 11 years with HoFH from Study R1500-CL-17100).
 Adverse reactions are listed by system organ class (SOC) and by frequency.
-Frequencies are defined as: very common (≥1/10); common (≥1/100 to <1/10); uncommon (≥1/1,000 to <1/100); rare (≥1/10,000 to <1/1,000); very rare (<1/10,000); not known (cannot be estimated from available data).
+Frequencies are defined as: very common (≥1/10); common (≥1/100 to <1/10); uncommon (≥1/1 000 to <1/100); rare (≥1/10 000 to <1/1 000); very rare (<1/10 000); not known (cannot be estimated from available data).
 Within each frequency grouping, adverse reactions are presented in the order of decreasing seriousness.

 Infections and infestations NasopharyngitisVery Common